nss-evening-cohort-04/group-exercise-simple-calculator/README.md

 ## Rules

-- Everyone forks this repo (then clone your fork).
+- Every team forks this repo (then each team member clones your fork).
 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
 Unit Tests should be in it's own project.
 - This is an OOP focused class.
 Therefore, there will be classes.
 Your `Program` class and `Main` method should only be responsible for receiving user input and printing output.